Fast Break (film): Plot

 David and his newly formed quartet head west and immediately set about finding a suitable fifth man among the shallow talent pool of Cadwallader athletes.
 He settles on Sam Newton, nicknamed "Bull", who makes up in lane-clearing muscle what he lacks in basketball skills.
 Despite the team's cultural differences, David develops Cadwallader into a contender.
 The team ultimately catches the eye of Bo Winnegar, head coach of the elite team David must beat in order to make his coaching job a viable proposition.
 David must find a way to get Winnegar to agree to a game, which, as team manager Howard puts it, will be "like getting the Ohio State Buckeyes to play football with Radcliffe."
-Nevertheless, after the resourceful coach learns that Bo enjoys billiards, he enlists Hustler in setting up a sting operation that forces Bo to agree to the game.
+Nevertheless, after the resourceful coach learns that Bo enjoys billiards, he enlists Hustler to set up a sting operation that forces Bo to agree to the game.

 As the impossible matchup becomes a reality, David's team faces even bigger challenges.
 A hitman has tailed Preacher to Nevada, leaving Preacher to fear for his life as he takes the court.
-And just prior to tipoff, David makes a deal with a police officer to allow D.C. to play in the big game before answering to the law for his illegal activities.
+Just prior to tipoff, David makes a deal with a police officer to allow D.C. to play in the big game before answering to the law for his illegal activities.
 During the game, David's wife and mother show up to share in the realization of his lifelong dream.